tamascsaba/balatone/README.md

 # This is your [AngularAttack](https://www.angularattack.com) 2016 Repo

+### You can check the working demo at https://balatone.surge.sh/
+Despite being over 8 years old, it still works. :rocket:

 This repo is the start of your AngularAttack 2016 entry.
 It contains the simple [Angular2 starter](https://angular.io/docs/ts/latest/quickstart.html) files.

 **DO NOT MAKE ANY CODE CHECKINS TO THIS REPOSITORY BEFORE THE COMPETITION OFFICIALLY BEGINS.**